olive-robotics/bots_bento_icra24/docs/rulebook.md

 ##### 4.10 Restarting a Run

 During a run, the teamleader can restart the test execution once.
 Therefore he/she must say ’restart’, which stops the current run phase.
 The robot must be stopped using the emergency switches, which then allows the refs to reset the arena state.
 The remaining run time will be noted and used after the restart.
 Once the refs have finished resetting the arena, the performing team is brought back to their prep phase, which allows them to move the robot back to the start area and prepare it for the restarted run.
 A so called tactical call of a restart (e.g. to prevent a major collision) is allowed, because this rewards the teams knowledge about the robot.
-Note: When the first major collision occurs, the team can decide whether they stop the run or they restart the run

 ##### 4.11 Challenges
 ###### 4.11.1 🏁 KLT Transport